 1992-2001 Yamaha Jog (CY50) : Yamaha Jog (3KJ / 3RY)

 This version of the Yamaha Jog was made for a longer period of time, so you might have better luck finding one to buy.
 This falls more into 90s styling like the Honda Dio.
-There is a few aftermarket aero available for it.
+There are fewer aftermarket aero pieces available for these compared to Dio making it less common to see modified in this style.

 Like the later Honda Aero, we received the Fullmark (think of it as a bigger plastics version) of the Tact.
-There isnt any aftermarket aero available for this one, but visually it has an older vintage look that could be a good base to start with.
-Maybe convert out to the regular (smaller) Tact plastics for a different look.
+There isnt any aftermarket aero available for this one, however if converted to the regular (smaller) Tact plastics it can achieve the correct look.
+With that said AB07 Tact Plastics are very rare to see on auction.
+If this base interests you we suggest sourcing the plastics from Japan before purchasing the scooter.

 Wrong for the Style / No Aftermarket Aero

-While we might not recommend these scooters, it is purely due to the ascetics of achieving proper kyuu-gentsuki style.
-They were not popular for modifying in that way, as there was plenty of other "cooler" base models to work with.
+While common in North America, we Do Not recommend these scooters.
+This is purely due to the ascetics of achieving proper kyuu-gentsuki style.
+The following were not popular for modifying in that way, as there was plenty of other "cooler" base models to work with.

 1988-2001 Honda Elite S / SR / LX (SA50) : Honda Tact Fullmark (AF16)